 Industrial Cleaning – Industrial cleaning is a specialist service which may require special training and even a license in some cases.

 Cleaning factories, plants, parks and even city streets all fall under the industrial cleaning category.
-You’ll often be using heavy duty chemicals and will need to both use them safely and dispose of them correctly.
+When conducting a task like pickling and passivation, you’ll often be using heavy duty chemicals and will need to both use them safely and dispose of them correctly.

 This business model is entirely different from that of residential cleaning in that it will rely on servicing fewer clients, but on a much larger scale.
 Industrial cleaning sometimes involves government contracts, too.